 Feedback to WhichSchoolAdvisor.com on the school is notable for the use of the word "happy".
 The school does seem to have created an inclusive environment that appeals to parents, teachers and most importantly to its pupils, who for the most part, look forward to going to school.
 In addition, 88% of respondents believe that their children are receiving a quality of education which is better or as good as the standard they would receive in their home country.

 It seems that parents, students and staff are generally very happy with Uptown School, and the DSIB inspection team appears to concur.
 The school is clearly making excellent progress on its Inspection path.
 If the improvements related particularly to assessment and the raising the attainment of students as a result, we at WhichSchoolAdvisor.com believe that several more Outstanding ratings will appear in subsequent inspection reports.

 What about Fees?

-New students pay a non-refundable 500 AED fee at the time of application.
-Once the seat is offered, 7000 AED is required to reserve the seat until full tuition payment is made.
-This fee is deductible against the first semester tuition.
+New students pay a non-refundable AED 525 fee at the time of application.
+Once the seat is offered, AED 7,000 is required to reserve the seat until full tuition payment is made.
+This fee is deductible against the first term tuition.

-Note: the school operates a debentures programme through Taaleem.
+Note: the school operates a debenture programme through which companies can purchase guaranteed place through Taaleem.